softprops/coffeescripted-sbt/README.md

     coffee-clean # cleans the generated JavaScript files under the coffee-target path coffee # compiles any stale *.coffee sources

-This plugin also piggybacks on the `compile` task, generating new JavaScript sources from stale CoffeeScript files
+This plugin also piggybacks on the `compile` task, generating new JavaScript sources from stale CoffeeScript files and appends the `coffee-target` to Sbt's `cleanFiles` task which will remove generated JavaScript sources on a `clean`.

 ## Props